mmTareque01/make-express-api/README.md

 ## Next Version
 The upcoming Version will solve the current limitations.
 Like:
-- Developer wll be able to create a single api's;
+- Developer will be able to create a single api's;
 - Developer will be able to generate custom structure;